 Open Courses - a kind of OER.
 Full courses, including readings, recorded lectures, learning activities, and assessments.
 They are available for faculty to adopt and teach.
 Learners can access them to use the materials on their own.
 There are also Open Courses that are taught, usually for a fee, and provide a credential (badge, certificate, or sometimes even transferrable credit) at the end.
 MOOCs are a kind of Open Course that are taught by faculty and have a peer cohort.

-Open SUNY Textbooks - a SUNY initiative to publish Open Textbooks authored and peer reviewed by SUNY faculty and copy-edited and formatted by SUNY librarians.
+Milne Open Textbooks - Formerly SUNY Open Textbooks.
+An initiative to publish Open Textbooks authored and peer reviewed by SUNY faculty and copy-edited and formatted by SUNY librarians.

 Open Source - software that is available for anyone to use or adapt without asking permission or paying, under a GNU Public License.